WyattBlue/auto-editor/articles/installing.md

 Retrieve video data in a form Python can natively use.
 Allows for very fast rendering of videos.

-### Youtube-dl
+### yt-dlp

-Public domain module used to download videos off of websites.
-When installed, always auto-editor to support URL inputs.
+Module used to download videos off of websites.

 ----